ccnmtl/wardenclyffe/README.md

     $ docker-compose run web python manage.py migrate --settings=wardenclyffe.settings_compose

+Or just

+    $ make compose-migrate

+You can also do:

+    $ make compose-install

+which will do the migrate, and also set up the waffle flags that you probably want (that only needs to be done once at the beginning).

+If you plan on actually doing anything with the AWS video processing side of things, you will need to set up a `wardenclyffe/local_settings.py` that has your AWS credentials and the various S3/ETS settings.

 ## Requirements

 * Python (2.7 preferred. could probably be made to work with others)